Beta flash

 Climbing shoes

-Shoes made of sticky rubber that would have
+Shoes made of sticky rubber that would

 fit you comfortable when